ThinhHB/UnityDemoCoReaction/README.md

-# Coreaction - a nother solution for "multi-state" in game
+# Coreaction - another solution for "multi-state" in game

-I've been working with some Platfomer2D game, and used StateMachine for Character control.
+I've been working with some Platfomer2D games, and I've used StateMachine for Character control.
 At the begining of the project, I thought the StateMachine will just simple like this :

 ![Alt Text](https://cloud.githubusercontent.com/assets/9117538/20307846/f03988f0-ab73-11e6-8914-3394546f0c0b.png)